MD Helicopters MH-6 Little Bird: Operation Just Cause (Panama)

 Elsewhere, four AH-6s provided fire support for the airborne assault at Rio Hato Airfield, supported by an MH-60 which operated as a Forward Arming and Refueling Point (FARP).
 Two nine-man teams from the 160th participated in the airborne assaults of Torrijos-Tocumen Airfield and Rio Hato Airfield, and were dropped from Air Force C-141s to set up FARPs, 12 ft platforms with HE-rocket and minigun ammunition, parts and replacements for the miniguns, and fuel and refueling pumps, hoses, etc. But the FARP dropped at Rio Hato landed out of reach in a marsh, forcing the team to "wet wing" refuel from the MH-60.

 The Rio Hato mission originally included nine other MH-60s and four MH-6s.
 Several hours prior to H-hour, these aircraft and crews were instead sent to support a raid near Colón, Panama, a key PDF stronghold where PDF leaders were believed to be.
 At H-hour, the helicopters conducted an air assault on a beach house along the coast of Colon.
 It was during this mission that the first 160th soldiers to die in combat perished when their AH-6 was shot down.

 Another force of eight MH-60s and four MH-6s waited on the airstrip with crew aboard, to conduct follow-on raids should the need arise.

 After these initial missions, elements of the 160th provided support to special operations forces securing outlying areas, recovering weapons caches, and "hunt for Elvis" – the phrase the men of the 160th used to refer to the search for General Manuel Noriega.
 Four MH-60s, two MH-6s, two AH-6s, and two MH-47s were moved to Ft.
 Sherman in the north for operations in and around Colon.

 The 160th conducted numerous air assault missions over the next two weeks, and on 3 January 1990, the majority of the force went back to Fort Campbell, Kentucky.

+The crashed aircraft was recovered and reassembled.
+It is now on static display at the American Helicopter Museum & Education Center in West Chester, Pennsylvania.